apache/flink/docs/dev/python/getting-started/tutorial/datastream_tutorial.md

 ## Writing a Flink Python DataStream API Program

-DataStream API applications begin by declaring a `StreamExecutionEnvironment`.
-This is the context in which a streaming program is executed.
+DataStream API applications begin by declaring an execution environment (`StreamExecutionEnvironment`), the context in which a streaming program is executed.
+This is what you will use to set the properties of your job (e.g. default parallelism, restart strategy), create your sources and finally trigger the execution of the job.
-It can be used for setting execution parameters such as restart strategy, default parallelism, etc.

 {% highlight python %}
 env = StreamExecutionEnvironment.get_execution_environment()
 env.set_parallelism(1)
 {% endhighlight %}

-Once a `StreamExecutionEnvironment` created, you can declare your source with it.
+Once a `StreamExecutionEnvironment` is created, you can use it to declare your _source_.
+Sources ingest data from external systems, such as Apache Kafka, Rabbit MQ, or Apache Pulsar, into Flink Jobs.

+To keep things simple, this walkthrough uses a source that is backed by a collection of elements.

 {% highlight python %}
 ds = env.from_collection(